Logo

 It’s rare for there to only be one person in an organization who can take on the role of interviewer for a job, and equally you may often need more than one interviewer for each interview.
 As such, for any given interview Gem Scheduling allows you to create one or more interviewer seats, and configure pools of potential interviewers to choose from.

-In this article we’ll talk you through what interviewer pools and interview seats are, how interviewer pools work, and how to create them.
+This article covers what interviewer pools and interview seats are, how interviewer pools work, and how to create them.

-For a video walkthrough of how to create and configure interviewer seats an interviewer pools, watch Gem Scheduling How-to: Configuring job stage settings.
+For a video walkthrough of how to create and configure interviewer seats and interviewer pools, watch Gem Scheduling How-to: Configuring job stage settings (10 min).
+It covers interviewer seats, pools and rules, as well as setting scheduling defaults, and configuring advanced settings.

 Every interview will always need at least one interviewer, but it’s often best to select from a pool of possible interviewers rather than relying on one specific person always being available.
 By creating an interviewer pool, you can increase availability and the chances of being able to schedule an interview at the preferred time.